Skip to main content

 1. Is IC Markets regulated by ASIC?

-2. What is the minimum deposit at IC Markets?
+2. What is the minimum deposit?

 The minimum deposit is $200 (approximately NZD 320).

-5. Does IC Markets support NZD accounts?
+3. Does IC Markets support NZD accounts?

 Yes, you can open an account in NZD and deposit via local bank transfer.